 Deborah is a parent of a young man with developmental disabilities.
-Deborah has over 25 years of high-level project management in private and public sectors: Senior Vice President, Investment Banking, Lehman Brothers and Morgan Stanley (12 years); Founder, president, or chair of three autism-related nonprofit organizations over the past 14 years, 1997 to present; and parent advocate for a child on autism spectrum for 21 years.
+Deborah has more than 30 years of high-level project management in private and public sectors: Senior Vice President, Investment Banking, Lehman Brothers and Morgan Stanley (12 years); Founder, president, or chair of three autism-related nonprofit organizations, 1997 to present; and parent advocate for a child on autism spectrum for 26 years.
 Deborah earned her MBA in Finance from The Wharton School, and a BA from Tufts University.

 Meghan Montgomery.
 Meghan is 3LPlace Clinical Director, and an Expressive Therapist.

 Meghan received her Master's degree in Expressive Art Therapy and Mental Health Counseling from Lesley University in 2012.
-She is an adjunct professor at Wheelock College.
+She was an adjunct professor at Wheelock College before Wheelock's merger with Boston University.
 In addition Meghan has worked with individuals with a diagnosis of Down Syndrome, Global Developmental Delays, 17q21.31 Microdeletion Syndrome, Movement and TIC Disorders, Nonverbal Communication and Learning Disorders, Obsessive Compulsive Disorders, Sanfilipo Syndrome, Selective Mutism, and Sensory Processing Disorders.
 She guides and supervises individuals, families, and staff towards better practices for meaningfully educating, interacting, and including people with disabilities.
 Meghan taught a nationally recognized hybrid educational model for 4 years under the direct supervision and mentorship of Drs.
 Stanley Greenspan and Serena Wieder.
 Meghan’s previous educational background includes a BA in Studio Arts from the University of New Hampshire and the University of California at Santa Cruz.
 Using the arts and adventure as well as other sensory modalities—such as water— to connect with people of all backgrounds and abilities is Meghan’s professional underpinning and joy.

 Dr. Margaret Bauman.
 Dr. Bauman is Medical Director to 3LPlace.

 Michael Bowman.
-Michael is a 3LPlace Developmental Specialist.
+Michael is 3LPlace's Senior Developmental Specialist.

 Michael brings over eighteen years of experience as an educator and advocate.
 His background includes seven years at the LABBB Collaborative in Arlington and Haggerty School in Cambridge, as well as eight years as an Inclusion Specialist in Andover and Lincoln Public Schools.
 Over his career, Michael has gained extensive skills utilizing Social Thinking, Executive Function strategies, Relationship Development Intervention, Sensory Integration, DIR Floortime, and positive behavioral interventions while teaching well over one hundred students who have complex special needs.
 Michael is passionate about helping people with developmental disabilities gain the skills and confidence they need in order to feel successful in their lives and in their communities.

 June Peoples Mallon.
-June is 3LPlace’s Director of Communications and Development.
+June is 3LPlace’s Director of Communications.

 June has developed, produced and/or advised research, outreach and social marketing projects on a wide range of human rights and health issues.
 She has senior management level experience in non-profit governance and fundraising as well as development of non-profit boards.
 An award-winning communications professional with broad experience in traditional media strategies as well as interactive and emerging media, June has worked in newspapers as well as in public broadcasting, and was executive producer of the public radio program "The Infinite Mind," which aired on NPR stations across the country.
 She's also the mom of a very cool kid with autism.

 Rachel Steinberg.
-Rachel is 3LPlace Life Skills Instructor and also works on admissions.
+Rachel is 3LPlace's Life Skills Instructor and Admissions Coordinator.